Projects on pause

 We are developing a Bus Rapid Transit (BRT) system between West Shore Plaza and the St. George Terminal.
 BRT will provide faster, more reliable travel along Staten Island’s North and West Shores.
-BRT was the recommended option as part of our Alternative Analysis process.
+BRT was the recommended option as part of our Alternatives Analysis process.
 We are beginning the environmental review process.
 This will include a comprehensive public outreach program.
 The environmental review process will result in an Environmental Impact Statement (EIS).